Peas are not only great tasting, but the plant is a feature of the garden. Follow our 7 steps to grow your own peas at home.

 Peas Add Nitrogen

-Peas are one of the best companion plants due to its high nitrogen soil fixing properties.
+Peas are one of the best companion plants due to their high nitrogen soil fixing properties.
 This helps to make nitrogen available to other plants intercropped with them.

 Once the peas have started to develop stems and leaves, they will be looking for something to grow upon.
 Prepare this in advance for the peas to shoot up their growth.
 You can create a frame structure with bamboo canes or grow up a trellis – upwards of 8 feet will be ideal